 - We have a huge white sectional that dominates the room.
 We got this for comfort and to accommodate a crowd.
 I chose white for it’s versatility and upbeat aesthetic, but made sure it was slipcovered for practicality of cleaning.

-- I chose to keep the fireplace as a pretty focal point and put the TV on a separate wall, so the sectional faces both.
+- I chose to keep the fireplace as a pretty focal point (we installed this mantel when we first moved in) and put the TV on a separate wall, so the sectional faces both.

 - The TV is anchored over a console table, so it’s not floating in the middle of nowhere.